zorro786/scheduler-plugins/kep/61-Trimaran-real-load-aware-scheduling/README.md

 ## Design Details

 Our design consists of the following components as outlined in the diagram and described below.
-We propose two plugins namely "TargetLoadPacking" and "SafeBalancing".
+We propose two plugins namely "TargetLoadPacking" and "LoadVariationRiskBalancing".
 Both of them use metrics from load watcher for scoring nodes with different algorithms.

 <img src="images/design.png" alt="design" width="720" height="628"/>